Authors of good poetry can force you to confront difficult topics

 It is Margaret you mourn for.

-You can find better explanations on other sites but:
+You can find better explanations on other sites, but:

 Goldengrove yellow trees.

-Unleaving = leaves falling of.
+Unleaving = leaves falling off.